takasehideki/zenoh_trial/README.md

 Sure thing!
 Zenoh can also chat with DDS (along with MQTT).

-To confirm the marriage of Zenoh and DDS, download the appropriate target `zenoh-bridge-dds` executable from [its Releases](https://github.com/eclipse-zenoh/zenoh-plugin-dds/releases/tag/0.10.1-rc) and locate it to `zenoh_dds/``.

-Then, try the following operations!
+To confirm the marriage of Zenoh and DDS, try the following operations!
 It would be more awesome to operate with the previous section!!

 - 4th terminal (bridge):
 ```
 docker exec -it zenoh_bridge /bin/bash
-./zenoh_dds/zenoh-bridge-dds
+zenoh-bridge-dds
 ```
 - 5th terminal (Zenoh subscriber):
 ```